kyeno/dogecash/test/README.md

 - [functional](/test/functional) which test the functionality of dogecashd and dogecash-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the pivx utilities, currently only dogecash-tx.
+- [util](/test/util) which tests the dogecash utilities, currently only dogecash-tx.
 - [lint](/test/lint) which perform various static analysis checks.